- Internship Program

 Academic Internships must be approved by the Internship Program Director prior to being registered for credit.

 Fall or Spring terms - The last day to register an internship for credit is the Add/Drop deadline for that semester.
 A one-week extension may be granted by the Internship Program for those students who need more time to finalize arrangements for an internship “in process”.

 January/Interim term - The last day of the Spring term pre-registration period (usually in early December).

-Summer term - The last day to register an internship is May 17th, but you may extend the deadline as late as June 1st with permission of the Internship Program.
+Summer term - The last day to register an internship is Friday, May 27 2016.

 Hours Required for Credit